lse-me314/lse-me314.github.io/README.md

 We also strongly recommend you spend some time before the course working through the following materials:

 * Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media.
 Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
-* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer, Chapters 1--2.
-Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).
+* James et al. (2021) _An Introduction to Statistical Learning: With applications in R_, Springer.
+Particularly chapters 1 and 2.
+Note: The book is available free online [here](https://www.statlearning.com).

 ### Important Specifics